 3) Attend a few classes.
 Virtually all of the major icons are at some point on the road teaching.
 You want a live hands-on event with an opportunity to shoot.
 However, be careful!
 Shooting over an instructor's shoulder and getting spectacular images you then claim as your own is totally unprofessional and will eventually catch up to you, especially if a client goes to another photographer's site and sees the same images.
 Use the hands-on time to listen to the instructor and capture images of him/her showing the process of setting up the shot, then work on creating it from scratch yourself.

-3) Spread the word.
+4) Spread the word.
 Get the word out with your friends you're working to develop a business and you might photograph your first wedding for expenses only.
 You’ve got to walk before you can run and you need the practice, but you also need to know what you’re doing.
 Don’t offer to photograph someone’s wedding if you don’t have the skill set to get decent images.
-Being a newbie doesn’t relieve you from the responsibility of still doing a good job or the trust and faith the bride has in you!
+Being a newbie doesn’t relieve you from the responsibility of still doing a good job or the trust and faith the bride and groom have in you!

 "The way to get started is to quit talking and begin doing."
 Walt Disney

 Check out "Why?" one of the most popular features on the SCU Blog.
 It's a very simple concept - one image, one artist and one short sound bite.
 Each artist shares what makes the image one of their most favorite.
 We're over 100 artists featured since the project started.
 Click on the link above and you can scroll through all of the episodes to date.